pramnora/python/frameworks/flask/courses/skillshare/Programming using Python Flask/README.md

 -----

-This code is course Project related.
+These codes are all course Project related.

 It is divided up into being various separate folders: